apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### April 15th, 2020: Apache Jackrabbit Oak 1.22.3 released
+Apache Jackrabbit Oak 1.22.3 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.22) page for more details.

 #### April 7th, 2020: Apache Jackrabbit 2.16.6 released
 Apache Jackrabbit 2.16.6 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the